 Watch the Exadata video (2:07)

-Find out how Oracle data management solutions, including Exadata Cloud and Autonomous Database, help banks, insurance companies, and other financial services firms run mission-critical transactional and analytics applications with the highest performance, scalability, availability, and security.
+Find out how Oracle data management solutions, including Exadata Cloud and Autonomous Database, help financial services firms run mission-critical transactional and analytics applications with the highest performance, availability, automation, and security.

 Learn why Constellation Research says Oracle Exadata cloud and on-premises solutions increase customer value with seamless workload mobility.